syncfusion/ej2-react-docs/src/treegrid/treegrid/aggregate.md

 By default, the aggregate value can be displayed in the treegrid footer, and footer of child rows.
 To show the aggregate value in one of the cells, use the [`footerTemplate`](../api/treegrid/aggregateColumnModel/#footertemplate).

+To get start quickly with aggregates functionalities, you can check on this video:
+`youtube:4Fs8mKL3DCg`

 ## Built-in aggregate types

 The aggregate type should be specified in the [`type`](../api/treegrid/aggregateColumnModel/#type) property to configure an aggregate column.